CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Experiment

-Additionally, we present experimental results for \caep without the transformation matrix $\boldsymbol{U}$ in the auxiliary network $f$.
-As shown in \cref{fig:ablation_study_minihack}, \caep without $\boldsymbol{U}$ occasionally outperforms E3B, though there are instances where it does not.
-Importantly, it consistently underperforms compared to the full \caep with $\boldsymbol{U}$.
-Moreover, \caep introduces more additional parameters without $\boldsymbol{U}$, specifically $2.1 \%$.
+\paragraph{Ablation study to the transformation $\boldsymbol{U}$.} Additionally, we present experimental results for \caep without the transformation matrix $\boldsymbol{U}$ in the auxiliary network $f$.
+As shown in Figure~\ref{fig:ablation_study_minihack}, \caep without $\boldsymbol{U}$ occasionally outperforms E3B, though there are instances where it does not.
+Importantly, it consistently underperforms the full \caep method with $\boldsymbol{U}$.
+Moreover, \caep introduces more additional parameters without matrix $\boldsymbol{U}$, specifically $2.1 \%$.

+\paragraph{Wall-clock running time analysis.} RL experiments involve both network training and environment interaction on CPUs; therefore, wall-clock time is typically not regarded as a standard evaluation metric.
+Nevertheless, to provide a clear picture of the practical efficiency of \cae, we report wall-clock running times on MiniHack tasks. \cae requires approximately 17 hours to complete training per task, whereas E3B takes around 22 hours, demonstrating the superior efficiency of \cae.